hyperledger/besu-docs/docs/Tutorials/Private-Network/Create-IBFT-Network.md

 * The data directory for Node-4 using the [`--data-path`](../../Reference/CLI/CLI-Syntax.md#data-path) option.
-* A different port to Node-1, Node-2, and Node-3 for P2P peer discovery using the
+* A different port to Node-1, Node-2, and Node-3 for P2P discovery using the
   [`--p2p-port`](../../Reference/CLI/CLI-Syntax.md#p2p-port) option.
 * A different port to Node-1, Node-2, and Node-3 for HTTP JSON-RPC using the [`--rpc-http-port`](../../Reference/CLI/CLI-Syntax.md#rpc-http-port) option.